iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 computationally intensive, requiring additional inference steps, and is most effective in low-dimensional data spaces.

+Applied to the SIR weekend delay example, RNPE would use a spike-and-slab error model to explicitly capture the Monday aggregation effect—modeling weekend observations as a mixture between the true (latent) value and Monday's spike.
+Ward et al. demonstrated that this approach successfully "denoised" the Monday aggregation back to weekend values, recovering parameter estimates within 5% of ground truth compared to 40% bias with standard NPE.

 ### Detecting Misspecification with Learned Summary Statistics

 {% include figure.html path="assets/img/2026-04-27-model-misspecification-in-sbi/schmitt_et_al.png" class="img-fluid" %}